joakimsk/docs/docs/restapi.rst

    :>jsonarr string ident: Identifier of channel :>jsonarr string name: Name of channel
-   :>jsonarr boolean active: True if the channel is active :>jsonarr boolean rfchan: True if the channel is a RF channel :>jsonarr boolean inetchan: True if the channel is APRS/IS channel :>jsonarr boolean isrf: ??
-   :>jsonarr boolean isaprs: True if channel is for APRS traffic :>jsonarr GenChanInfo generic: Should be null :>jsonarr Channel.JsConfig: Should be null
+   :>jsonarr boolean active: True if the channel is active :>jsonarr boolean rfchan: True if primary RF channel :>jsonarr boolean inetchan: True if primary APRS/IS channel :>jsonarr boolean isrf: True if the channel is on radio (RF) :>jsonarr boolean isaprs: True if channel is for APRS traffic :>jsonarr GenChanInfo generic: Should be null :>jsonarr Channel.JsConfig: Should be null